 Investment choice does not apply to your defined benefit whilst you remain in employment with your current employer.
 When you cease employment, your defined benefit will be calculated up to and including the date you ceased employment and transferred to the NGS Super Industry Fund.
-After this time, your defined benefit account will be invested in accordance with the investment option(s) applying to your Additional Accounts until your benefit is paid to you, used to purchase an NGS Pension, transferred to another complying superannuation fund or you choose an alternative investment option.
+After this time, your defined benefit account will be invested in our Cash & Term Deposit investment option until your benefit is paid to you, used to purchase an NGS Income Stream, transferred to another complying superannuation fund or you choose an alternative investment option.